Academic Probation FAQ

 Q: The letter I received said that if I don’t get off probation I am at risk of being dismissed.
 What does that mean?

-A: It means that if you do not raise your GPA to the appropriate level, you will not be allowed to take classes the next semester.
+A: It means that if you do not raise your grade point average to the appropriate level, you will not be allowed to take classes the next semester.
 If you are registered for classes you will be administratively withdrawn no later than the last day of Add/Drop week.
 If you choose to appeal the suspension you must have your appeal reviewed and approved in order to stay in classes.
-In order to return to Northwest in future semesters you must reapply and are subject to the Academic standards for Admission.
+In order to return to Northwest in future semesters you must reapply and are subject to the Academic standards for Admission